johnnydomingo/Whistle-App/client/README.md

 - Have 6 rendered components for the app
 - Utilize functional components correctly
 - Utilize Axios to render data from Airtable through a GET request and create data in the Airtable through a POST request
-- Style app with CSS and/or a component library; utilize flexbox
+- Style app with CSS and Material UI; utilize flexbox
 - Have responsive design using a media query for desktop and mobile

 ### Post-MVP